Eric Corriel Studios

 Enter The Machine at Garis & Hahn, photo by Brett Wood

-Photograph of a hard drive seemingly floating inside a glass sphere, reflecting the light of the illuminated paintings around it
+Photograph of a hard drive seemingly floating inside a glass sphere, reflecting the light of the illuminated paintings around it; in the background are two blurry figures looking at artwork.

 Enter The Machine at Garis & Hahn, photo by Brett Wood